wjones127/franchise-densities/Analysis.md

 in an area with the rate of poverty in an area.
 For the locations, this project examines census tracts in Los Angeles County.

+More generally, this project explored scraping locations from Google's Places API to determine the number of locations near census tracts.
+This project also discusses analyizing this type of data, which has really strong spatial correlation between data points.
+In analyizing the data, I used a permuatation test with Monte Carlo sampling and bootstrapping to test the significance of differences in rates of Starbuck's per 1,000 population in low and high poverty areas and get confidence intervals for the average rates.

+I found that census tracts in which there is higher levels of poverty (more than 40% of the population below the poverty line), there are more Starbuck's locations per 1,000 people.
+In low-poverty tracts, the rate was 1.02 (95% CI [0.98, 1.05]), whereas for high-poverty tracts, the rate was 1.28 (95% CI [0.97, 1.62]).

+This anaylsis could easily be adapted to other scenarios (that are probably more interesting, to be honest.)
+For example, how are medical marijuana clinics or payday loan businesses correlated with povery in surrounding areas?
+How does this vary between different cities?

 ## Getting the Data
 Census data and shapefiles can be downloaded, but the location data for the Starbuck's location needs to be scraped from Google.